 - Students are able to (1) demonstrate an understanding of the broad administrative planning frameworks and instruments within WA, especially in relation to planning schemes, development control and subdivision matters; (2) demonstrate an understanding of the function, role and relationship between state and local government planning agencies within the WA planning system; and (3) undertake graduate-level planning administration duties as they relate to planning schemes, development assessment and/or subdivision applications within local and/or state government.

-- Typically this unit is assessed in the following ways: (1) tests: two statutory planning quizzes (10 per cent each) and a major end of unit test (30 percent); (2) discussion paper (25 per cent); and (3) due diligence report (25 per cent).
+- Indicative assessments in this unit are as follows: (1) tests: two statutory planning quizzes (10 per cent each) and a major end of unit test (30 percent); (2) discussion report (25 per cent); and (3) due diligence report (25 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - enrolment in Urban and Regional Planning Honours (HON-URPLN)

 Master of Urban and Regional Planning (72560)

 - Contact hours

 - 4 hours per week.
 The total workload for the unit is 150 hours.